OstrowskiDev/old-school-youtube/docs/selectors.md

 # YouTube HTML elements hierarchy and behavior
 Purpose of this file is to gather data on behavior of specific YT html elements.
-So it is clear why some selectors are used and others not.
+This matters a lot for this extension as its code is heavily based on what elements should be observed and deactivated by mutationObservers.

-## Search results page shorts elements hierarchy and behavior:
+## Search results page:

 1. **`#container.ytd-search`**
    - Top-level container for search results.